 If you can’t find Meredith in the office, she’s probably off on a mountaintop or hanging off the edge of a rock face somewhere - with her trusty dog Yoshi in tow.

 Helen Watts is Student Energy’s Manager of Partnerships.
 She spearheads strategy for Student Energy’s partnerships and manages stakeholder relations.
 A believer in the power of partnerships, Helen drives collaborations with the potential to make knowledge-sharing, skill-building and leadership development accessible to youth globally.

 Studying Art History at Concordia University in Montreal, she has a personal interest in postcolonial theory and design for social and environmental change.
 If Helen isn’t knocking back coffees with a few dozen notebooks, she’s likely covered in paint working on a never-to-be-completed painting or training for her next marathon.

 olivia reshetylo, Global Community Manager

-Ryan is Student Energy’s Global Community Manager.
-He is responsible for the development and expansion of the organization’s student-led chapters around the world, empowering students to impact their communities, collaborate with the energy sector, and accelerate our sustainable energy transition.
+Olivia is Student Energy’s Global Community Manager.
+She is responsible for the development and expansion of the organization’s student-led chapters around the world, empowering students to impact their communities, collaborate with the energy sector, and accelerate our sustainable energy transition.